Andy-UTAS/atomic/docs/02specificheatII.md

       <figcaption> The heat capacity of silver at low temperature, $T<25~\mathrm{K}$, follows well a cubic relationship in temperature.</figcaption>
     </figure>

-??? question "How does $C$ predicted by the Einstein model behave at low $T$?"
+??? question "2.2 How does $C$ predicted by the Einstein model behave at low $T$?"

     From the Einstein model, we have